ehmatthes/django-simple-deploy/docs/maintaining/managing_releases.md

 ===

+Consider impact on plugins
+---

+If this release will impact the functionality of current plugins, make sure to either update all plugins when this release is made, or communicate the need to update plugins.

 Making a new release
 ---

-- Make sure you are on the main branch, and you have pulled all recently merged changes: `git pull origin main`
+- Make sure you're on the main branch, and you've' pulled all recently merged changes: `git pull origin main`
 - Bump the version number in `pyproject.toml`
 - Make an entry in `changelog.md`
 - Commit this change: `git commit -am "Bumped version number, and updated changelog."`